awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-multi-keyrings.md

 NOTE: The AWS Encryption SDK SHOULD NOT attempt to evaluate its own default region.

 Then a [Multi-Keyring](../multi-keyring.md#inputs) MUST be initialize by using this generator keyring as the [generator keyring](../multi-keyring.md#generator-keyring) and this set of child keyrings as the [child keyrings](../multi-keyring.md#child-keyrings).
-This Multi-Keyring MUST be this functions output.
+This Multi-Keyring MUST be this function's output.